josh-kean/BIP39/README.md

 # BIP39
-An implimentation of BIP 39
+An implementation of BIP 39
 ## Warning, this is a work in progress.
 Mnemonic Phrases and Private keys are in no way guarenteed to be secure.
 Do not use this tool to store or transfer any cryptocurrencies of any value!!!

 ## This project does the following